 Needless to say, my experience with Nina was transformative.
 With her I developed objectivity about internal tumult, acting as an observer to internal storms rather than associating with my symptomology.
 With her as my coach, I was able to identify illusory thinking and debunk it before it triggered addictive patterns.

-Marco taught me the elementary forms of Qi Kong.
+Marco taught me the elementary forms of qigong.
 I came to him because of acute head pain, and he was very effective at reducing this.
-Picture a giant magnet moving over a cluttered work bench picking up metal shavings as it goes; just so, Marco would move his Qi over my body pulling the pain out through my feet and rebalancing my energy.
+Picture a giant magnet moving over a cluttered workbench picking up metal shavings as it goes; just so, Marco would move his Qi over my body pulling the pain out through my feet and rebalancing my energy.
 More importantly, however, I learned to redirect my focus out of my head and generate healthy Qi on my own.
 I continue to practice what he taught me each day.

 For the first time, I was open to yoga and to making the Four Agreements.
 During my last visit, I avoided both these classes.
 I simply was unwilling to surrender.
 This time, however, I came looking for tools and I was open to what Zac and Jill both had to offer.
 I thoroughly enjoyed the approach Zac used to teach yoga, which placed an emphasis on internal observation of discomfort.
 I also had a great experience in Jill’s class studying the Four Agreements; in particular, I was able to take inventory of the maddening voices of discord that mouth off in my mind.

 I am pleased with all the changes you have made there since I last visited.
-I became especially close to John, the sauna coach and aftercare manager.
+I became especially close to John, the sauna coach, and the aftercare manager.
 His erudite and urbane sensibility was a constant comfort and inspiration.

 Perhaps the greatest surprise was meeting Joe, the new chef.
-He helped me navigate my internal funk and avoid getting overly influenced by others’ journey of recovery.
+He helped me navigate my internal funk and avoid getting overly influenced by others’ journeys of recovery.